Keeping it Clean: Regulation of Hand Sanitisers as Cosmetics or Therapeutic Goods

 - they do not contain a substance that is included in Schedules 2, 3, 4 or 8 of the Poisons Standard.

 These products are regulated as General Consumer Products (cosmetics).
-The National Industrial Notification and Assessment Scheme (NICNAS) regulate the ingredients in cosmetics and the Australian Competition and Consumer Commission (ACCC) regulates the labelling.
+The Australian Industrial Chemicals Introduction Scheme (AICIS) regulate the ingredients in cosmetics and the Australian Competition and Consumer Commission (ACCC) regulates the labelling.

 Hand sanitisers as Therapeutic Goods